Toggle Theme

 Analysis:

 Final recommendation: If budget is limited, choose two used RTX 3090s.
-If you prioritize stability, choose RTX 5090 32GB.
-If you’re a Mac user, M4 Max 128GB is the only single-machine solution that can fully run 70B.
+If you prioritize CUDA single-card convenience, choose RTX 5090 32GB.
+If you’re a Mac user, M4 Max 128GB is the better single-machine option for fully running 70B.

 Conclusion